 Note:

-API parameter name must match the parameter passed in custom_variables, begin with an English letter, and support English letters and underscores "_".
+API parameter name must be consistent with the parameter passed in custom_variables, and the format requirement begins with an English letter, supporting English and underscore "_".

 Label name